-What is coagulation control?
+What is Coagulation Control?

 The aim of water treatment is to remove soluble (e.g. organics) and insoluble (e.g.colloidal particulate) contaminants.
 These contaminants often carry an anionic charge which keeps them in suspension or in the soluble phase.
 Coagulants are added to neutralize the charge of colloidal particles and to also “complex” with organic molecules which ultimately results in their precipitation.
 Reducing the charge of the particles and precipitating the organics means they will no longer be able to remain in a stabilized suspension.
 Once the repulsive charge component is removed these contaminants will naturally start to clump together due to attraction forces called Van Der Waals forces.
-The removal of these contaminants is aided by the formation of chemical floc (resulting from the hydrolyzation of the coagulant) that both enmeshes and sweeps up the smaller agglomerations, so they can be removed more easily by sedimentation or flotation.
+The removal of these contaminants is aided by the formation of chemical floc (resulting from the hydrolization of the coagulant) that both enmeshes and sweeps up the smaller agglomerations so they can be removed more easily by sedimentation or floatation.